StacklokLabs/model-context-shell/README.md

 ## Real-World Example

-From the demo: "List all Pokemon over 50 kg that have the chlorophyll ability"
+Example query: "List all Pokemon over 50 kg that have the chlorophyll ability"

 Instead of 7+ separate tool calls loading all Pokemon data into context, the agent constructed a single pipeline: